 The importance of application code on a dedicated device also creates an important abstraction layer for managing that code.
 In order to function properly, every device must have the following components:

 Most dedicated systems have a backend and UX to manage the business use case supported by the application running on the dedicated device.
-For example, POS systems have a backend that facilitates the management of store-specific activity and transactions occurring through the device.
+For example, POS systems have a backend to configure the management of store-specific activity and transactions occurring through the device.
 Logistics devices have a backend that manages fleet or warehouse activities.

 This setup creates considerable opportunities for turning app and device management into code.
 With the right device fleet management platform in place, developers can integrate device orchestration into existing application backends and dashboards — when, where, and how they see fit.

 Dedicated devices are the engine of growth in today’s digital economy.
 They appear everywhere and come in all sizes and shapes: kiosks, retail checkout, point of sale, and bank ATMs, to name a few.
 Meanwhile, customers who use these devices on a daily basis expect second-to-none experiences.
-It is estimated, that over 200 million dedicated devices will be deployed in retail, restaurant and industrial use cases by 2024!
+It’ s estimated that over 200 million dedicated devices will be deployed in retail, restaurant and industrial use cases by 2024!

-Esper is a dedicated device platform enabling developers and enterprises to build, deploy, and manage dedicated devices.
-And we’re passionate about changing the way enterprises build and deploy their applications on dedicated devices.
+Esper is an Android dedicated device platform enabling developers and enterprises to build, deploy, and manage dedicated devices.
+From Android enterprise dedicated devices to hardware for smaller operations just getting started — we’re passionate about changing the way businesses build and deploy their applications on dedicated devices.